xy2119/HCARD_Augmentation_2023/README.md

 ## 🎯 Getting Started
 To get started with the HCARD Augmentation project, follow these steps:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.

-Install the necessary dependencies by running pip install -r requirements.txt.
+- Install the necessary dependencies by running pip install <module-name>.

-Run the application by executing the python file in your terminal.
+- Run the application by executing the python files in your terminal.

 ## Future Work